spiceai/quickstarts/trader/README.md

 > ### Note

-> If you are running this quickstart in GitHub Codespaces, then you can click the split button in the terminal window to open a new terminal in split-view mode.
+> If you are running this quickstart in GitHub Codespaces or VS Code, then you can click the split button in the terminal window to open a new terminal in split-view mode.
 This will allow you to see what the Spice AI runtime is doing while you run the CLI commands.

 > ![alt](/.imgs/split_terminal.png)